Lords of Thunder: Reception

-Lords of Thunder garnered acclaim from critics since its release on the TurboDuo, most of which reviewed it as an import title.
+Lords of Thunder garnered acclaim from critics since its release on the TurboDuo.
 Public reception was also positive: readers of PC Engine Fan voted to give the game a 23.76 out of 30 score, ranking at the number 53 spot in a poll, indicating a large popular following.
 Electronic Gaming Monthly named it the magazine's "Game of the Month" for March 1993.

 Game Zero Magazines four reviewers highly praised the graphics and metal soundtrack but they felt that gameplay was not as fierce as Gate of Thunder.
 Likewise, Electronic Gaming Monthlys four reviewers highly commended the stylish and sharp visuals, large bosses and soundtrack, though Martin Alessi in particular felt that the gameplay was not as technical as Gate of Thunder.
-In a similar manner, GamePros Doctor Dave highly acclaimed the graphics, hard rock soundtrack, adjustable difficulty levels, action and controls.
+In a similar manner, GamePro highly acclaimed the graphics, hard rock soundtrack, adjustable difficulty levels, action and controls.
 VideoGames & Computer Entertainments Clayton Walnum gave positive remarks to the visuals for showcasing the capabilities of the TurboGrafx, large and detailed bosses, lack of slowdown, frantic pacing and music, stating that "Lords of Thunder is the perfect game for players with fast reflexes and strong controller hands."
 Consoles Plus Kaneda Kun and François Hermellin gave positive comments to the anime-style presentation, graphics, sprite animations, sound design, optimal playability and ability to choose between stages on each playthrough.
 GameFans four reviewers regarded it as superior to Gate of Thunder and one of the best shooters on the TurboDuo.

 Megablasts Richard Löwenstein praised the overall audiovisual presentation, gameplay and controls, stating that Lords of Thunder feels faster and more playable than arcades shooters.
 Joypads Jean-François Morisse and Alain Huyghues-Lacour echoed most of the same thoughts as Consoles Plus, commending the game for pushing the capabilities of the PC Engine Super CD-ROM² in terms of visuals and sprites, sound design and controls but they criticized certain aspects such as the easy boss encounters, difficulty and flashing when enemies are hit.
 Mega Funs Martin Weidner and Stefan Hellert felt that it surpassed Gate of Thunder, giving positive remarks to the rock-based soundtrack, varied backgrounds across each stage, large bosses, lack of slowdown and flickering.
 Computer and Video Gamess Steve Keen and Paul Anglin stated that its concept was not new and the graphics were very simple but gave positive comments to the addictive gameplay, weapon variety and rock music.